netglade/glade_forms/glade_forms/README.md

 Similarly `GladeFormBuilder` allows to listen to model's changes and rebuilts its child.

 ### Dependencies
 Input can have dependencies on other inputs to allow dependent validation.
+Define input's dependencies with `dependencies`.

 `inputKey` should be assigned for each input to allow dependency work.

 In validation, translation or in `onChange()`, just call `dependencies.byKey()` to get dependent input.